karltayeb/cafeh/README.md

 pip install .  # install package in cafeh environment
 ```

-### How to use
+## How to use

+You can use CAFEH as a command line tool or a python package.
+Read below for a minimum example of how to use CAFEH from the command line.
+Look at `notebooks/CAFEH_demo.ipynb` for an example of how to interact with CAFEH in Python.

 ### Command line:

-CAFEH can be run from your terminal.
-To run CAFEH you will need to have your data (genotypes + phenotypes + optional covariates) OR (LD + betas and standard errors) OR (LD + zscores and sample sizes) in tab delimited files.
-See `example` directory for more details.
+To use CAFEH from the command line your input data will need to be formatted as a tab delimited text file.
+If you are using individual level data you will need to provide genotypes, phenotypes, and additional covariates.
+If you are running CAFEH with summary stats you will need to provide a reference LD matrix AND (effect sizes + standard errors OR z scores) AND sample sizes.
+For examples of how this input should be formatted look in the `example` subdirectory

 To run CAFEH genotype, include `--mode genotype` in the arguments.
 You must specify `--genotype (-X)`, `--phenotype (-Y)`, if there are other covariates you may include them with `--covariates (-c)`